Bio

 auf Deutsch In Russian

-Olga Andryushchenko has won prizes in numerous international piano competitions, such as Franz Schubert und die Musik der Moderne in Austria, Musica Antiqua in Belgium, Vanna Spadafora in Messina, and the Schubert in Dortmund, Bach-Wettbewerb in Leipzig, and Nikolai Rubinstein, and Scriabin in Paris.
-In November 2011, she was awarded the first prize of the I Hammerklavier Competition at Schloss Kremsegg, Austria.
+Olga Andryushchenko has won prizes in numerous international piano competitions, such as Franz Schubert und die Musik der Moderne in Austria, Musica Antiqua in Belgium, 1st Hammerklavier Competition at Schloss Kremsegg in Austria, Vanna Spadafora in Messina, and the Schubert in Dortmund, Bach-Wettbewerb in Leipzig, and Nikolai Rubinstein, and Scriabin in Paris.

-Olga Andryushchenko has performed at many prestigious venues across the world, including the Grand Hall of the Moscow Conservatory, the Tchaikovsky Concert Hall and the International House of Music in Moscow, the Grand Hall of the St. Petersburg Philharmonic Society, the Auditorium Conciliazione in Rome, the Gewandhaus in Leipzig, the Beethoven-Haus in Bonn, Robert-Schumann-Saal in Düsseldorf, the Rolf-Liebermann-Studio des NDR in Hamburg, the Palais des Beaux-Arts in Brussels, the Concertgebouw in Bruges, the Cité de la Musique in Paris, the Oji Hall in Tokyo and others.
+Olga Andryushchenko has performed at many prestigious venues across the world, including the Grand Hall of the Moscow Conservatory, the Tchaikovsky Concert Hall and the International House of Music in Moscow, the Grand Hall of the St. Petersburg Philharmonic Society and Mariinsky Theatre, the Auditorium Conciliazione in Rome, the Gewandhaus in Leipzig, the Beethoven-Haus in Bonn, Robert-Schumann-Saal in Düsseldorf, the Rolf-Liebermann-Studio des NDR in Hamburg, the Palais des Beaux-Arts in Brussels, the Concertgebouw in Bruges, the Cité de la Musique in Paris, the Oji Hall in Tokyo, Piano’s Maene Concert Hall and others.

-The pianist has taken part in a number of prominent festivals such as the ones dedicated to the 100th anniversary of Maria Yudina and the 125th anniversary of Arnold Schönberg, both in 1999 in Moscow, the Year of J.S.
-Bach’s Music and the Soul of Japan, both in 2000 in Moscow, the Franz Liszt Festival in 2000 in Weimar, the VI Russian Heinrich Neuhaus Festival in Saratov (2002), the Anna Artobolevskaya festivals in Moscow (1995 and 2005) and Ufa (2004), the St. Gallen Steiermark Festival in Austria (2003 and 2004), the Thürmer Piano-Festival in Meissen, Germany (2003), the Euregio Musikfestival in Osnabrück, Germany (2004), the Oleg Kagan Festival in Kreuth, Germany (2004), the Piano Festival in Sartène, France (2004), the Festival delle Città in Portogruaro, Italy (2004), Europalia-Russia in Brussels – the recital at the Henry Le Bœuf Great Hall of the Centre for Fine Arts (2005), the Di Musica da Camera in Lucca, Italy (2006), and the Vivat, Russland!
-Festival in Düsseldorf (2013).
-She has performed recitals in Tokyo during the Festival of Russian Culture in Japan (2009).
+The pianist has taken part in a number of prominent festivals such as the ones dedicated to the 100th anniversary of Maria Yudina and the 125th anniversary of Arnold Schönberg, both in Moscow, the Year of J.S.
+Bach’s Music and the Soul of Japan, both in Moscow, the Franz Liszt Festival in Weimar, the VI Russian Heinrich Neuhaus Festival in Saratov, the Anna Artobolevskaya festivals in Moscow and Ufa, the St. Gallen Steiermark Festival in Austria, the Thürmer Piano-Festival in Meissen, Germany, the Euregio Musikfestival in Osnabrück, Germany, the Oleg Kagan Festival in Kreuth, Germany, the Piano Festival in Sartène, France, the Festival delle Città in Portogruaro, Italy, Europalia- Russia in Brussels – the recital at the Henry Le Bœuf Great Hall of the Centre for Fine Arts, the Di Musica da Camera in Lucca, Italy.

 Erstelle eine Website oder ein Blog auf WordPress.com